LadyKerr/chapter-smith/API_README.md

 ### Common Issues

-1. **YouTube API Quota Exceeded**
+1. **Python Environment Issues**
-   - Check quota usage in Google Cloud Console
+   - Ensure Python 3.9+ is installed
-   - Implement request caching
+   - Verify virtual environment is activated
-   - Request quota increase if needed
+   - Check that `youtube-transcript-api` is installed in venv

 2. **Anthropic API Rate Limits**
    - Monitor usage in Anthropic Console